Political Declaration on HIV and AIDS: Ending Inequalities and Getting on Track to End AIDS by 2030

 investments in research, development, science and innovations to build a healthier world for all, and leverage the decade of action and delivery for sustainable

-5. Commit to build back better in a more equitable and inclusive manner from the coronavirus disease (COVID-19) pandemic and its impact on the global AIDS epidemic
+development and ensure that no one is left behind, with an endeavour to reach the furthest behind first; - Commit to build back better in a more equitable and inclusive manner from the coronavirus disease (COVID-19) pandemic and its impact on the global AIDS epidemic

 and build resilience against future pandemics and other global health and development challenges, and continue to leverage the investments and experience of the HIV

-6. Commit to urgent action over the next five years through a coordinated global HIV response based on global solidarity and shared responsibility to fully implement
+response to further enhance public health and strengthen health systems; - Commit to urgent action over the next five years through a coordinated global HIV response based on global solidarity and shared responsibility to fully implement

 the commitments contained in the present declaration, and urgently work towards an HIV vaccine and a cure, recognizing that achieving the commitments will reduce